Unity-Lab-AI/chatdemo/README.md

 The generated assets are written to `dist/` and can be published as-is.
 When hosted on GitHub Pages make sure the contents of `dist/` are deployed.

+## Configuring the Pollinations token

+Pollinations models that require tiered access need a token on every request.
+The application now expects the token to be provided at runtime so it is never bundled into the static assets.

+- **GitHub Pages / production** – Provide the `POLLI_TOKEN` secret in the repository (or Pages environment).
+The included Pages Function at `.github/functions/polli-token.js` exposes the token at runtime via `/api/polli-token`, and responses are marked as non-cacheable.
+- **Local development** – Either define `POLLI_TOKEN`/`VITE_POLLI_TOKEN` in your shell when running `npm run dev`, add a `<meta name="pollinations-token" ...>` tag to `index.html`, or inject `window.__POLLINATIONS_TOKEN__` before the application bootstraps.

+If the token cannot be resolved the UI remains disabled and an error is shown in the status banner.